Encore! Mt. Morris

 Encore!
 Mt.
 Morris is seeking artists with a particular interest in community-based artwork (broadly defined) for the Artist-in-Residence program.
 Specifically, the program will give preference to artists with an interest in:

-- Designing art experiences for all ages, including younger citizens and families, the retired and all ages in between.
+• Designing hands-on art experiences for all ages, including younger citizens and families, the retired and all ages in between.

-- Strengthening the “Color Me a Memory” initiative or other arts activities at Pinecrest Community.
+• Strengthening the “Color Me a Memory” initiative and other arts activities at Pinecrest Community (a multi-level residential community for senior citizens) (if COVID mitigation guidelines allow).

 Encore!
 Mt.
 Morris leaders will provide orientation to Mt.
 Morris, the Encore project, area resources for arts-oriented activities, and specific goals for this summer.
-Your personal interests and skills will be taken into account when developing activity plans.
-The Encore leaders will also provide weekly supervision, assistance and feedback on progress toward targeted outcomes.
-A final evaluation of the experience and accomplishments will be completed at the end of the summer.
+Expectations for the A-i-R include creating art in our community with the community, such as informal children’s art activities at summer concerts, art classes or hands-on, interactive art-building activities for all ages, research and design ideas for a community mural, partnering with other area artists, contributing to planning and brainstorming sessions with the Encore!
+Mt.
+Morris Steering Committee or Arts and Art Education Committee AND your ideas!
+Your personal interests, skills and summer goals will be taken into account when developing activity plans and targeted outcomes.
+The Encore leaders will also provide supervision, support and feedback on progress toward those outcomes.
+A final evaluation of the experience, as well as accomplishments and recommendations will be completed near the end of the summer.

-Artists who successfully complete a full application may be invited for an in-person interview, or if unable due to distance or cost, may use Skype.
-Final selection is expected to be made by the middle of April.
+Artists who successfully complete a full application will be invited for an in-person interview, or if unable to attend due to distance or cost, may use Skype or Facetime.
+Final selection is expected to be made by April 10.

 Requirements/Criteria for Selection